Dinu Brătianu: Under Carol and Antonescu

 After the assassination of Prime Minister Ion G. Duca by the Iron Guard (December, 1933), he became head of the PNL.
 During the interwar period, he became active in opposing the authoritarian regime of King Carol II and his Prime Minister Gheorghe Tătărescu.

-After Carol's abdication and the fascist regime known as the National Legionary State, Brătianu offered his support to dictator Ion Antonescu, given that the latter's close relation with Nazi Germany had helped Romania win back territories it had lost to the Soviet Union (Bessarabia, Northern Bukovina, and the Hertsa region), taken back through World War II's Operation Barbarossa.
+After Carol's abdication and the fascist regime known as the National Legionary State, Brătianu offered his support to dictator Ion Antonescu, given that the latter's close relationship with Nazi Germany had helped Romania win back territories it had lost to the Soviet Union (Bessarabia, Northern Bukovina, and the Hertsa region), taken back through World War II's Operation Barbarossa.
 The heavy losses inflicted on the Romanian troops and the successful offensives of the Red Army made Brătianu favor King Michael's plan to align Romania with the Allies.

 Post–1945

 After the August 23, 1944 Royal Coup, he was Minister without portfolio in two successive cabinets of Constantin Sănătescu.
 As leader of the PNL, he was unable to slow down the accession of Romanian Communist Party to power, as the appeal of his party had suffered major blows due to Brătianu's sympathy towards Antonescu.

 He sought to oppose the communists by protesting to the American and British diplomats from Bucharest.
-Cortlandt Van Rensselaer Schuyler, the American general, portrayed the man who was supposed to fight communists: "Generally, Mr. Brătianu has disappointed me as a political leader", Schuyler wrote in 1945.
+Cortlandt Van Rensselaer Schuyler, the American general, portrayed the man who was supposed to fight the communists: "Generally, Mr. Brătianu has disappointed me as a political leader", Schuyler wrote in 1945.
 "He is almost 80 and seems to be wasting his energy.
 Although he is very unhappy about the actual state of things, he has not offered a constructive programme for recovery, aside from a general opposition to what he calls the exorbitant and unjust demands set by Russia".

 He refused to be part of the communist cabinet formed by Petru Groza on March 6, 1945.
 The Siguranța (the secret police service, which by that time had been taken over by the communists) had him under close surveillance.
 Kept under house arrest by the authorities, Brătianu was arrested in 1950 and imprisoned without trial.
 On May 5, 1950 he was sent to the notorious Sighet Prison, where he died a few months later, on August 20, in cell number 12.
 He was buried in an unmarked grave in the nearby Pauper's Cemetery, Sighetu Marmației.
 In the fall of 1971, his remains were reburied in a niche in the inner wall of the church in his birthplace, Florica.